 Social benefits for the disabled (puuetega inimeste sotsiaaltoetused) are regulated by the Social Benefits for Disabled Persons Act (Puuetega inimeste sotsiaaltoetuste seadus).
 Disabled people are paid special benefits to support the independent coping and social integration and equal opportunities of disabled people.
-Social benefits for disabled persons are granted and paid to permanent residents in Estonia or persons living in Estonia on the basis of a temporary residence permit in case of moderate, severe or profound disabilities for compensating additional expenses arising out of the disabiled persons are the disabled child allowance, disabled adult allowance (since 2008 it is distinguished between working age adult and pension age adult), care-giver's allowance, disabled parent's allowance, education allowance, rehabilitation allowance and in-service training allowance.
+Social benefits for disabled persons are granted and paid to permanent residents in Estonia or persons living in Estonia on the basis of a temporary residence permit in case of moderate, severe or profound disabilities for compensating additional expenses arising out of the disability and for activities established in the rehabilitation plan.
+The types of social benefits to disabled persons are the disabled child allowance, disabled adult allowance (since 2008 it is distinguished between working age adult and pension age adult), care-giver's allowance, disabled parent's allowance, education allowance, rehabilitation allowance and in-service training allowance.
 The benefits are calculated on the basis of the rate of social benefits for disabled persons, which is established by the Parliament for every year in the state budget.